a2stuff/a2d/docs/DeskTop_File_Format.md

 ## Windows

-Offset +001.
+File offset +$0001.
 There are a variable number of entries (0-8).
 Windows are listed bottom-most to top-most for ease of opening.

 Each window entry has this structure: